tupuni/lexicon/README.md

 # Lexicon

 ## The project
-Our aim with this repository is to provide a collaborative tool to create, edit and curate a **Multilingual Lexicon of Technological Analysis in Archaeology**.
+Our aim with this repository is to provide a collaborative tool to create, edit and curate a **Multilingual Lexicon of Technological Analyses in Archaeology**.

 ## Contributing
 We welcome all contributions regardless of language.
 In order to do so please follow the instructions listed in the **Guidelines** section of [CONTRIBUTING.md](CONTRIBUTING.md).